Types of personal data collected

 If you are located in the EEA or Switzerland and have exhausted all other means to resolve your concern regarding a potential violation of UserVoice’s obligations under the Data Privacy Framework Principles, you may seek resolution via binding arbitration.
 For additional information about the arbitration process please visit the Data Privacy Framework website.

 UserVoice may disclose personal data in special cases when we have a good faith belief that such action is necessary to: (a) conform to legal requirements or to respond to lawful requests by public authorities, including to meet national security or law enforcement requirements; (b) protect and defend our rights or property; (c) enforce the website Terms and Conditions; or (d) act to protect the interests of our users or others.

-If a third party service provider providing services on UserVoice’s behalf processes personal data from the EEA in a manner inconsistent with the Privacy Shield Principles, UserVoice will be liable unless we can prove that we are not responsible for the event giving rise to the damages.
+If a third party service provider providing services on UserVoice’s behalf processes personal data from the EEA and Switzerland in a manner inconsistent with the Data Privacy Framework Principles, UserVoice will be liable unless we can prove that we are not responsible for the event giving rise to the damages.